Privacy & Cookies notice

-They are used by most major websites including ours.
+Cookies are used by most major websites including ours.
 To make the best use of our website, on whichever device you use, you'll need to make sure your web browser is set to accept cookies.

 What are cookies used for?

-- protect your security
+- Protect your security.

-- measure and improve our service
+- Measure and improve our service.

-- work with partners and measure marketing
+- Work with partners and measure the audience.

 So what information is kept by the cookie?